Pricing

-Brand mentions and backlinks serve different functions in 2026 — but together, they create the strongest signal for both traditional search rankings and AI recommendations.
-Understanding how each works, when to prioritize one over the other, and how to convert mentions into links gives your brand a compounding advantage across every surface where buyers research solutions.
+Quick answer: Brand mentions and backlinks serve different functions in 2026, but together, they create the strongest signal for both traditional search rankings and AI recommendations.
+Understanding how each works, the backlinks impact on AI brand mention rates measurement teams now track, and how forum backlinks influence brand mentions in AI answers all matter when you’re deciding which signal to chase first.
+This guide covers when to prioritize one over the other, and how to convert mentions into links to give your brand a compounding advantage across every surface where buyers research solutions.

 Key Takeaways

-- Backlinks still pass direct ranking authority in Google — brand mentions do not replace them for traditional SEO.
+• Backlinks still pass direct ranking authority in Google, brand mentions don’t replace them for traditional SEO.

 The critical difference: backlinks transfer authority through a direct technical mechanism.
 Brand mentions build authority through contextual association and repeated co-occurrence with relevant topics.